near/nft-bid-market/TestPlan.md

 - If the `attached_deposit` is equal to the price + fees
   -  panics if number of payouts plus number of bids exceeds 10
   -  NFT is transferred to the buyer
+  -  the sale is removed from the list of sales
   -  ft transferred to the previous owner
-  -  protocol and origin fees are paid
+  -  protocol, royalty and origin fees are paid
-  -  the previous owner also pays royalty
+  -  royalty paid from seller side
-  -  the sale is removed from the list of sales
-  -  previous bids should be refunded
+  -  previous bids refunded
 - If the `attached_deposit` is not equal to the price + fees
   - should panic if `ft_token_id` is not supported
-  - panics if the bid smaller that the previous one
+  - panics if the bid smaller or equal to the previous one
-  - calculate a total origin fee
-  - panic if origin fee exceeds 47%
+  - panic if origin fee exceeds ORIGIN_FEE_MAX
   - a new bid should be added
   - if the number of stored bids exceeds `bid_history_length`, the earliest bid is removed and refunded
 ### accept_offer